 My family and I know only too well the impact of having a stroke.
 I was 38 when I had a hemorrhagic stroke, ten days after the birth of our son.
 The video shows our story.
 This is why I know that the work of the Stroke Association is so vital.
 They help people rebuild their lives after stroke.

-I am passionate about the work that the Stroke Association does, and really hope that we can continue to raise as much as possible to improve the lives of stroke survivors and their families in Wiltshire - while bringing a bit of Christmas magic to Marlborough.
+I am delighted that we supported the vital work of the Stroke Association through our 2019 service and helped to improve the lives of stroke survivors and their families in Wiltshire - while bringing a bit of Christmas magic to Marlborough.

 Chair of A Celebration of Christmas

 A Celebration of Christmas Committee

-Rachel Inglefield (Chair), Harriet Doherty, Rob Green, Anna Hollick, Liz Morris,
+Rachel Inglefield (Chair), Rob Green, Anna Hollick, Liz Morris, Marina Souter,